EziOzoani/Cross_Over_Strategy/README.md

 When looking between the 50 day and 200 day moving average, the above is called the GOLDEN CROSS, for below it's called the DEATH CROSS

 We are selling the asset when the short term moving average crosses below the long term moving average

+Taking the German Equity index we:

+1.)
+Define the buying and selling signals
+2.)
+Visualise the Asset Price Plot and the trading signals  results